bitrise-io/devcenter/_articles/reviews/vpn-draft.md

 ### Cisco VPN connect

-You can also use a `Cisco VPN connect` Step: it connects with Cisco VPN provided by VPN3000 Concentrator, Juniper/Netscreen, IOS and PIX using **vpnc**.
+You can use the `Cisco VPN connect` Step: it connects with Cisco VPN provided by VPN3000 Concentrator, Juniper/Netscreen, IOS and PIX using **vpnc**.

 To provide VPN client settings and credentials required for the step, you can: